Styyx1/Gamepad-Guide-by-ShadesOfDawn-and-me/README.md

 Also, keep in mind, you would not be using Gamepad++ alongside this guide, you would be using it instead of this guide.

 5. Can I use a PS5 controller?
-A: Reports say yes.
+A: I personally play with a PS5 controller.
 Mileage may vary.

 6. The game does not recognize my controller at all!
 A: Did you remember to activate the controller functionality in Settings > Gameplay?
 I don’t think you did.
 Please go do so and it should be fixed.